What is keratosis?

 Keratosis pilaris (KP, follicular keratosis, chicken skin) is a common skin complaint that causes small, acne-like goose bumps.
 About 40% of all adult people have it, and 50-80% of all adolescents.
 It is often confused with acne, particularly because it is so common.

 People call it "chicken skin" because of the appearance of rough, slightly red bumps on the skin.
 It most often appears on the back and on the outer sides of the upper arms, but can also occur on the thighs, tops of legs and buttocks.
 It does not occur on the palms and soles of the feet.

 Keratosis pilaris is caused by excess keratin, a skin protein.
 The excess cream-coloured keratin blocks hair follicles with hard plugs.
 Occasionally a hair is trapped inside its follicle, causing an ingrown hair.

 Keratosis pilaris is a classic sign of vitamin A deficiency.
 However, don't start dosing on vitamin A tablets - it is easy to overdose on this fat-soluble vitamin.
 Rather, try to get it from healthy foods that are rich in vitamin A, particularly liver.
-Other sources include butter, cream, full-fat milk, egg yolk, carrot, broccoli, sweet potato, spinach and pumpkin.
+Other sources include egg yolk, and unpasteurised butter, cream, hard cheeses and full-fat milk.
+Plant sources such as carrots contain very little.
 Getting your vitamin A from these healthy foods means that you get the co-factors necessary for the vitamin's absorption and use by your body.